LynneFlute/Flautissimo/index.md

    </div>

-Flautissimo is a friendly and welcoming group of flute players of all ages who meet weekly in term time at Toynbee School, Chandlers Ford.
+Flautissimo is a friendly and welcoming group of flute players of all ages who meet weekly on Fridays in term time at Toynbee School, Chandlers Ford.

-Piccolissimo, for players from beginner to Grade 5 and those returning to flute playing, meets from 6 to 7pm.
+Piccolissimo meets from 6-7pm and is for players from beginner to Grade 5 and "rusty players".
-Flautissimo, for players of Grade 5+ standard, meets from 7 to 9pm.
+Flautissimo meets from 7-9pm and is for players of Grade 5+ standard.

-We have regular performances in and around the Southampton area.
+We have regular [performances](https://lynneflute.github.io/Flautissimo/performances) in and around the Southampton area.

 If you are interested in joining us then please contact our secretary for more details.